curl/everything-curl/building-source.md

 # Build from source

 The curl project creates source code that can be built to produce the two products curl and libcurl.
-The actual conversion from source code to binaries is often referred to as "building".
+The conversion from source code to binaries is often referred to as "building".
 You build curl and libcurl from source.

 The curl project doesn't provide any built binaries at all, it only ships the